spookylukey/proficient-pythonista/source/make_illegal_states_unrepresentable.rst

 - An adjustable spanner with a valid ``max_size``

 But not:

 - a spanner with neither or both of these attributes.

 We can achieve this by having separate **types** for the two cases.
-We need some new names, so our normal spanner we’ll call ``SingleEndedSpanner`` (anticipating that we might have ``DoubleEndedSpanner`` soon), and we’ll also have ``AdjustableSpanner``.
+We need some new names, so our normal spanner will be called ``SingleEndedSpanner`` (anticipating that we might have ``DoubleEndedSpanner`` soon), and we’ll also have ``AdjustableSpanner``.
 Depending on the existing code, we might want to use renaming functionality in the editor to achieve this.
-(Or, we might deliberately break everything and give it a different name manually, so that we can use type checking tools to find the code that might need updating).
+Alternatively, we might deliberately break everything and give it a different name manually, so that we can use type checking tools to find the code that might need updating.

 In this case, several of the attributes of spanners, like ``length`` and ``mass``, are common to both kinds of spanner.
 To avoid duplicating code, we’ll pull these out as a base class which we can then inherit from.

-Finally we’ll make ``Spanner`` into an alias that means “SingleEndedSpanner or AjustableSpanner”.
-This is `union type <https://docs.python.org/3/library/typing.html#typing.Union>`_, also called a “sum type” in some communities.
+Finally we’ll make ``Spanner`` into an alias that means “``SingleEndedSpanner`` or ``AjustableSpanner``”.
+This is a `union type <https://docs.python.org/3/library/typing.html#typing.Union>`_, also called a “sum type” in some communities.

 The code looks like this: